codess-aus/FCC100DaysOfCode/README.md

 #Day50 #100DaysofCode Got up to the "Restrict possible usernames" task and stopped, this one looks super interesting so want to think about it more before I just push out some code on instinct.
 Will come back to it later.

+#Day051 #100DaysOfCode had a lot of fun with the pattern matching section.
+Not quite finished, but I'm too tired to keep going.
+Looking forward to the weekend when I can do a few uninterrupted hours.